Bruce Grobbelaar is a goalkeeping legend!

-Bruce Grobbelaar was born in South Africa, October 1957.
-As a youngster, Grobbelaar was a talented cricketer and was also offered a baseball scholarship in the United States, but a career in football was his main ambition.
+Born in South Africa, October 1957, Grobbelaar was a talented cricketer and was also offered a baseball scholarship in the United States, but a career in football was his main ambition.

 In 1979, Grobbelaar was signed up by the Vancouver Whitecaps of the NASL after he had attended their scouting camp in South Africa.

-During 1980, Bruce traveled to the U.K. on loan to Crewe Alexandra.
+In 1980, Bruce travelled to the U.K. on loan to Crewe Alexandra.
 During his time at Crewe, Grobbelaar played 24 League games and scored his only professional goal, a penalty, in his last game.
 By good fortune, on the evening when he gave his greatest performance for Crewe, he was spotted by Liverpool’s Head Scout Tom Saunders.

-With his gymnastic-like agility, and an unflappable confidence, Grobbelaar was never afraid to be seen to berate his defenders if he thought they had given easy opportunities to the opposition.
+With his gymnastic-like agility and unflappable confidence, Grobbelaar was never afraid to be seen to berate his defenders if he thought they had given easy opportunities to the opposition.

 In the 1995-96 season the distraction of the court cases was such that Grobbelaar only managed 2 games for the Saints, before moving on to Plymouth Argyle for one season and spending short spells at Oxford United, Sheffield Wednesday, Oldham Athletic, Chesham United, Bury, Lincoln City and Northwich Victoria before returning to his native country.